-Several conditions for the the RS transmission are considered in xG-Loc, including different central frequencies (both FR1 and FR2) and bandwidths (from 5 MHz to 400 MHz) in the scenarios described in Sec.
-III.
-Moreover, different numerologies and numbers of RB are taken into account.
+Several conditions for the RS transmission are considered in xG-Loc, including different central frequencies (both FR1 and FR2) and bandwidths (from 5 MHz to 400 MHz) in the scenarios described in Section III.
+Moreover, different numerologies and numbers of RBs are taken into account.
+This enables to provide data that can be used to evaluate different operational conditions, from reduced capability devices to high-end 5G devices.
+The configurations of central frequency $f_c$ and bandwidth B are selected according to [25], [26], [42] and depend